 What is the difference between Conventional and Unconventional Natural Gas?

 Both conventional and unconventional gases are similar in terms of their chemical composition, mainly methane.
 However, the term 'unconventional’ gas refers to a source of natural gas from which the extraction relies on special or advanced production techniques and not the traditional ones.
 These reserves cannot be extracted through traditional techniques due to how the natural gas is deposited and the type of reserve formation.
-Currently, almost 28% of global gas production is sourced from these resources, so the label ‘unconventional’ does not literally reflect their status as they are quite conventional.
+Currently, almost 31% of global gas production is sourced from these resources.

 What are the major types of Unconventional Natural Gas resources?

 There are four major types of unconventional natural gas resources:

 Shale gas is a term used for the natural gas trapped underground in grained and porous rock deposits.
 As there are unfilled spaces in shale deposits with no viable connections to each other, natural gas is physically trapped and cracking is needed to release this trapped gas.

 Therefore, shale gas refers to natural gas extracted from shale gas formations, whereby the shale acts as the source, reservoir, and trap for natural gas.
 These kinds of natural gas formations have very low porosity and permeability in the nanoDarcy range.

 Shale gas is the primary and most produced gas among the unconventional types.